GSA/fpki-guides/_common/03_distribute_os.md

 - [Use the command line](#linux-and-unix-solutions)

-{% include alert-warning.html content="<strong>Important!</strong> If your enterprise systems do not have <a href=\"https://fpki.idmanagement.gov/truststores/#how-do-i-set-dynamic-path-validation-for-the-microsoft-trust-store-in-windows-operating-systems\" target=\"_blank\">dynamic path validation</a> enabled, you may also need to distribute the <a href=\"../certificates\">intermediate CA certificates</a> issued by the FCPCA G2." %}
+{% include alert-warning.html content="<strong>Important!</strong> If your enterprise systems do not have <a href=\"https://fpki.idmanagement.gov/truststores/#how-do-i-set-dynamic-path-validation-for-the-microsoft-trust-store-in-windows-operating-systems\" target=\"_blank\">dynamic path validation</a> enabled, you also need to distribute the relevant <a href=\"../certificates\">intermediate CA certificates</a> issued by the FCPCA G2." %}

 <br>